antonmedv/silicone-skeleton/README.md

 Doctrine ORM
 ------------
 You can use all Doctrine ORM functionality, not just DBAL.
-Create file in app/src/Entity/Post.php
+Create file `app/src/Entity/Post.php`:
 ```php
 namespace Entity;